My name is Soeren Keil and I work in the areas of conflict resolution, territorial autonomy and European integration.

 Research and knowledge exchange

 1. The foreign policies of the post-Yugoslav states.
-More information at: www.foreignpolicyinsee.com
+See: www.foreignpolicyinsee.com

-2. Federalism and Democratization in Myanmar/Burma with the Hanns Seidel Stiftung in Myanmar (includes training, publications, capacity building)
+2. Federalism in Myanmar/Burma with the Hanns Seidel Stiftung in Myanmar (includes training, publications, capacity building)

 3. Kurdish Autonomy and a federal Syria with the European Centre for Kurdish Studies (includes training, advice, capacity building)